Sunnyside Guest House Sustainability Policy

 • We have recently installed blinds to the windows, this helps regulate the temperature within the rooms, keeping them cool during the summer.
 This is most helpful in our front south-facing rooms reducing the use of fans to cool guests.
 In addition, all curtains in guest rooms are lined for their thermal qualities but are also blackout to block the sun on warmer days.

-• 8 of our 10 bedrooms have been insulated with 400mm insulation to keep rooms warm during the winter months.
+• 8 of our 10 bedrooms have been insulated with 400 to 600mm insulation to keep rooms warm during the winter months.
 We use Knauf Eko Insulation which is “one of the most environmentally friendly and sustainable products around – it’s made using recycled glass”

 • Double glazing has been installed throughout the building, with the exception of situations where it is necessary to comply with fire safety regulations.